-A Public Ruling, when issued, is the published view of the Commissioner of State Revenue (the Commissioner) on the particular topic to which it relates.
+A public ruling, when issued, is the published view of the Commissioner of State Revenue (the Commissioner) on the particular topic to which it relates.
 It therefore replaces and overrides any existing private rulings, memoranda, manuals and advice provided by the Commissioner in respect of the issue(s) it addresses.
-Where a change in legislation or case law (the law) affects the content of a Public Ruling, the change in the law overrides the Public Ruling-that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.
+Where a change in legislation or case law (the law) affects the content of a public ruling, the change in the law overrides the public ruling-that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.

-What this Ruling is about
+What this ruling is about

-- 1. Chapter 2 Part 9 of the Duties Act 2001 (the Duties Act) provides concessions for transfer duty for a dutiable transaction that is either of the following (each a relevant transaction): - (a) the transfer, or agreement for the transfer, of a home, first home or land on which a first home is to be constructed or - (b) the acquisition, on its creation, grant or issue, of a new right that is a lease- - (i) of residential land on which a home or first home is constructed or of vacant land on which a first home is to be constructed and - (ii) for which a premium, fine or other consideration is payable (a home or vacant land lease) or - (c) the vesting, under s.9(1)(d) of the Duties Act, of a home, first home or of vacant land on which a first home is to be constructed. - 2.
-A residence is a person's first home if the person's occupation date for the residence is within one year after the person's transfer date for the residential land. - 3.
-A home is a person's first home if, before acquiring the home: - (a) the person did not hold, and never before held, an interest in other residential land in Queensland or elsewhere other than- - (i) as trustee for another person or
+- 1. Chapter 2 Part 9 of the Duties Act 2001 (the Duties Act) provides concessions for transfer duty for a dutiable transaction that is one of the following (each a relevant transaction): - (a) the transfer, or agreement for the transfer, of a home, first home or vacant land on which a first home is to be constructed - (b) the acquisition, on its creation, grant or issue, of a new right that is a lease - (i) of residential land on which a home or first home is constructed or of vacant land on which a first home is to be constructed and

+- (ii) for which a premium, fine or other consideration is payable (a home or vacant land lease) - (c) the vesting, under s.9(1)(d) of the Duties Act, of a home or first home or of vacant land on which a first home is to be constructed.1 - 2.
+A residence is a person's home if the person's occupation date for the residence is within one year after the person's transfer date for the residential land.2